 What to Pack

 You may not be aware that sunscreen is a year-round necessity in Florida.
-The sun can be intense enough to burn even in December, and you should also bring a bathing suit because even if the water is too cold, sunbathing isn't necessarily out of the question.
+The sun can be intense enough to burn even in December, and you should also bring a bathing suit because, even if the water is too cold, sunbathing isn't necessarily out of the question.

 December Events in Florida

-- Busch Gardens Christmas Town: On selected dates from mid-November through the end of December, celebrate the spirit of the season with Busch Gardens Christmas Town, an annual celebration of the holidays featuring thousands of lights, Yuletide shows, and even a special performance of "Sam the Snowman," a new production featuring the characters of "Rudolf the Red-Nosed Reindeer."
+- Busch Gardens Christmas Town: On selected dates from mid-November through the end of December, celebrate the spirit of the season with Busch Gardens Christmas Town, an annual celebration of the holidays featuring thousands of lights, Yuletide shows, and even a special performance of "Sam the Snowman," a new production featuring the characters of "Rudolph the Red-Nosed Reindeer."

 - Christmas at Disney World Resorts: Christmas at Disney World Resorts is one of the most magical ways to spend your Florida holiday vacations.
 Walt Disney World Resort is aglow in decorations, millions of lights, parades, celebrity appearances, and more.
 The holidays are a joyous time at Walt Disney World Resort near Orlando.
 For more details and photos, visit our guide.